AdamGonda/radix-links/talk.md

 but
-developers are not, they are just 2x'd to 19.000 which means if you do the math that one developer worth is $11.5bn of total value in terms of the value that they were able to bring on average to the applications that they're building
+developers are not, they are just 2x'd to 19.000 which means if you do the math one developer worth is $11.5bn of total value in terms of the value that they were able to bring on average to the applications that they're building